Marti Stevens (educator): Other activities

 As a single woman living alone on a 100 acre farm, Stevens was an anomaly in her rural town.
 Her holdings included "a steer, two cows, two horses, eight goats, a pair of ewes, laying hens, two dogs and nine cats".
 In 1972 a picture of her, the former "city girl", straddling an ornery goat in order to milk it was snapped by an Associated Press reporter and reprinted by newspapers around the country.
 In 1982 the Bangor Daily News reported that she had participated in the first "adopt a burro" transaction in the area.
 She also had a collection of face masks from Africa, Asia, Indonesia, United States, Canada, and Central America.

 Stevens was appointed plumbing inspector for Cornville, Starks, and Athens.

 Memberships

 Stevens served on the board of directors of the Kennebec Valley Community Action Program, the North Kennebec Regional Planning Commission, and the Western Maine Mountain Alliance.

 Personal

-Stevens died suddenly on May 8, 1993, at the age of 54.
+Stevens died suddenly on May 8, 1993, aged 54.
 Police speculated that she had succumbed to an asthma attack while driving on the Maine Turnpike in Portland.

 She was posthumously inducted into the Maine Women's Hall of Fame in 1996.